Differentiable Augmentation for Data-Efficient GAN Training: Conclusion

 \section{Conclusion}

-We present \emph{\methodshort} for data-efficient GAN training. \methodshort exploits various types of differentiable augmentations on both real and fake samples.
-Extensive experiments consistently demonstrate its benefits with different network architectures, supervision settings, and objective functions.
+We present \emph{\methodshort} for data-efficient GAN training. \methodshort reveals valuable observations that augmenting both real and fake samples effectively prevents the discriminator from over-fitting, and that the augmentation must be differentiable to enable both generator and discriminator training.
+Extensive experiments consistently demonstrate its benefits with different network architectures (StyleGAN2 and BigGAN), supervision settings, and objective functions, across multiple datasets (ImageNet, CIFAR, FFHQ, LSUN, and 100-shot datasets).
 Our method is especially effective when limited data is available.
-Our \href{https://github.com/mit-han-lab/data-efficient-gans}{code and models} are available for future comparisons.
+Our \href{https://github.com/mit-han-lab/data-efficient-gans}{code, datasets, and models} are available for future comparisons.